W427697/Discord-/docs/builders/webpack.md

 </Callout>

-When enabled, the addon will adjust the Webpack configuration to use the [`swc-loader`](https://swc.rs/docs/usage/swc-loader) as the default loader for JavaScript and TypeScript files and will detect and use your project's SWC configuration.
+When enabled, this addon adjusts the Webpack configuration to use the [`swc-loader`](https://swc.rs/docs/usage/swc-loader) for JavaScript and TypeScript files.
+Additionally, it will detect and use your project's SWC configuration.

 ### Babel